jenkinsci/btc-embeddedplatform-plugin/README.md

 **tlModelPath** | Path of the TargetLink model.
 The path can be absolute or relative to the jenkins job's workspace.< | "tlModel.slx", "model.mdl" matlabVersion | Controls which matlab version will be used by the tool.<br>String containing the release version (e.g. "2016b"), optionally followed by "32-bit" or "64-bit".
 The version and 32/64-bit part should be separated by a space character. | "2010a 32-bit"<br>"2016b"

-In Addition, you can add all other the parameters from the steps btc.profileLoad and btc.vectorGeneration if required.
+In Addition, you can add all other the parameters from the steps btc.profileLoad, btc.profileCreate, btc.vectorImport and btc.vectorGeneration if required.
+If the parameter "importDir" is specified existing vectors will be imported before the vector generation.
+You can use this to include existing functional test cases or stimuli vectors in the workflow.

 ### Migration Suite Example: Jenkinsfile